The 53rd annual Elmhurst College Jazz Festival will be held Thursday, February 20 through Sunday, February 23, 2020.

 For the college bands, the Festival offers a great opportunity to learn from some of today’s greatest jazz musicians.
 For the audience, it’s a chance to hear both college bands and jazz greats.

 The current Elmhurst College Jazz Festival rose from the ashes of the American College Jazz Festival, which was established in 1968.

-The national festival disbanded in 1973, but the Elmhurst Festival continued—and grew, both in size and in stature.
-By 1992, the Festival had hosted so many jazz greats that its Silver Anniversary reunion of guest artists and judges included Louie Bellson, Pete Christlieb, Conte Candoli, Terry Gibbs, Frank Mantooth, Bobby Shew, Clark Terry, Denis DiBlasio, Lee Konitz, and Jiggs Whigham.
+The national festival disbanded in 1973, but the Elmhurst College Jazz Festival continued and grew, both in size and in stature.
+By 1992, the Festival had hosted so many jazz greats that its Silver Anniversary Reunion of guest artists and judges included Louie Bellson, Pete Christlieb, Conte Candoli, Terry Gibbs, Frank Mantooth, Bobby Shew, Clark Terry, Denis DiBlasio, Lee Konitz and Jiggs Whigham.
 The celebration made such a splash that it was featured on CBS-TV’s Sunday Morning News.

 Since then, the Festival’s reputation has continued to grow.
 Festival performers in recent years have included:

 - Clayton-Hamilton Jazz Orchestra